lukaszmadrzynski/Website-Update/content/pages/about-us.md

         subtitle: ''
         text: >
-          We strive to create meaningful interactions that respect and celebrate the diverse cultures of Yunnan, including the unique traditions found in Lijiang and Tibetan Shangri-La.
+          We strive to create meaningful interactions that respect and celebrate the diverse cultures of Yunnan.
         image:
           type: ImageBlock
           url: /images/abstract-feature3.svg